nios-students/docs/wiki/FAQ'S.md

 (April 2024, or October 2024) and are taking 12th grade exams in April-May 2025, you can only pay exam fees for up to 4 subjects.
 (You can 4 sebjects or 1 sebject or not give any sebject)
 - If you pay for more than 4 subjects and don’t meet the 2 year gap, your results won’t be declared.
 > [!NOTE]
-> If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.
+> If you finish your exams in the second year NIOS will give your result documents after you give all subjects i.e. after the second exam results are declared.

-## Can I change exam centre be changed (PE)?
+## Can I change exam centre be changed ([PE](https://nios-students.pages.dev/wiki/Exams-Assignments.html#pe-public-examination))?

-Ans: Yes there is a e-service that however, it just returns " Change of exam center is now closed."
+Yes there is a e-service that however, it just returns "Change of exam center is now closed."
 YOU can't change the exam centre.

 ## Where are the practical examination held?